Performing and Production Arts

 - Level 1 in Performing Arts (with Level 1 English)

-You will be required to attend an audition and interview at the College prior to enrolling onto this course.
+You will be required to attend an interview and group workshop at the College prior to enrolling onto this course.

 - Level 3 Extended Diploma in Performing or Production Arts